 “Connect 'Head and Shoulders' bottoms in a trend line or neckline.
 When the price closes below the neckline, a potential short trade is signaled.
 Short one tick below the breakdown bar's low.
 After a trade entry, if the price closes above the neckline, a potential failure of the pattern is signaled.
 Place a 'stop' order above the neckline.”

-- Suri Duddella, Trade Chart Patterns Like the ProsEven the most reliable patterns fail — and when they do, they produce fake breakouts (fakeouts) that can trap traders.
-Understanding failure characteristics protects your capital.
+- Suri Duddella, Trade Chart Patterns Like the ProsEven the most reliable patterns fail, and when they do, they produce fake breakouts (fakeouts) that can trap traders.
+Understanding failure characteristics protects your capital, which is why every entry needs a defined stop-loss before the trade is placed.

 “Failures of head-and-shoulders formations are rare, but they do occur.
 [In one example] the well-formed formation has a head centrally located between two shoulders.
 The left and right shoulders are at the same price level.
 Volume is highest on the left shoulder and lowest on the right, as expected.
 Why do prices fail to pierce the neckline and head down?
 The answer is not clear.
 The formation is perfect except that it fails to descend.”